Goinza/Plugins-for-SRPG-Studio/Combat Art/$readme.txt

     - Improved UI: when selecting a combat art, it will now specify the cost type and also the required weapon or weapons types needed for using it.
     - Now it is possible to assign combat arts to classes, with the same parameter used for the units.
     - NOTE: if you are using the Custom Unit Menu Window plugin, make sure to update it to version 2.4 or better before using this plugin.

+3.1 - December 3, 2021
+    - Fixed visual bug where part of a window would be outside of the screen during the combat arts selection.
+    - Fixed an error that would crash the game when a combat art attack had more than one possible target.